JRivera-31/ShopByYou/README.md

     ```
     AS AN Avid Shopper & Seller
-    I WANT to shop for unique items
+    I WANT to be able to shop for and sell unique items
-    SO THAT I can support small businesses
-    I WANT to sell items
-    SO THAT I can pass along my unique items
+    SO THAT I can pass my unique items as well as buy other people’s items

     ```